anishtr4/Imageoptimizer/README.md

-you can easily crop your images according to it's parent container as well as you can also center the image according to its parent container without loosing the aspect ratio of image
+you can easily crop your images according to it's parent container as well as you can also center the image according to its parent container keeping the aspect ratio of image

 for centering the image